Software⏱️ 3 min read📅 2026-06-03

 How to Fix: Running my program says "bash: ./program Permission denied"

-Permission denied error when running a compiled C++ program on Ubuntu.
+Permission denied error when running a compiled C++ program on a different computer.

-1. Step 1: Open the terminal on computer 2 and navigate to the directory where your program is located.
+1. Step 1: Step 1: Open a terminal on computer 2 and navigate to the directory where your program is located using the 'cd' command.
+For example, if your program is named 'program_name', you can use 'cd /path/to/program_name'.

 🎯 Final Words